quiltdata/quilt/docs/Technical Reference.md

 In this section we will discuss how you can configure your catalog instance using _federations_ and _bucket config_.

-When you create your T4 stack, you specify a *ConfigBucketName* in your stack parameters.
+When you create your Quilt stack, you specify a *ConfigBucketName* in your stack parameters.
 This bucket will be created and populated with two files -- `config.json` and `federation.json`. `config.json` is the main navigator config file, and contains things that are specific to your navigator, like `defaultBucket` and `signInRedirect`.
 It also includes one or more references to federations, including your `federation.json`. `federation.json` is your default federation.
-It includes an inline bucket config for your T4 bucket.
+It includes an inline bucket config for your Quilt bucket.

 A **federation** is just a list of bucket configurations.
 Your catalog will specify one or more federations from which it sources its bucket configs.
-Federations are a convenient way to manage collections of buckets that are useful in groups, like all the T4 buckets owned by a specific group or all public T4 buckets pertaining to a certain field.
+Federations are a convenient way to manage collections of buckets that are useful in groups, like all the Quilt buckets owned by a specific group or all public Quilt buckets pertaining to a certain field.
 Each bucket configuration in a federation can be either a hyperlink (possibly relative) to a JSON file containing the bucket config, or an object containing the bucket config itself.

 An example: